kimpro82/MyPractice/C&Cpp/README.md

 ## [GCC Optimization Option Practice (2022.08.16)](#list)

-- Generate many assembly(.s) files with various optimization options in `GCC`
+- Generate many assembly(`.s`) files with various optimization options in `GCC`
 - But I've realized that I'm not ready yet to read their assembly codes ……
-- However, I've found at least that the known properties of `O2` `O3` `Ofast` and so on are not fixed absolutely.
+- However, I've found at least that the generally known properties of the optimization options are not fixed absolutely.
-  (For example, `Os` is known as smaller code size but it sometimes outputs rather larger one.)
+  (For example, `Os` is known as smaller code size but it sometimes returns rather larger one.)
 - References :
   · https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html
   · https://wiki.kldp.org/wiki.php/GccOptimizationOptions